Skoparov/pack_alg/README.md

 template<typename pack_type, template<typename> class predicate>
 using remove_types_if_t = typename remove_types_if<pack_type, predicate>::type;
 ```
-Removes the specified types from the pack if the predicate is satisfied.
+Removes the types that satisfy the predicate's condition from the pack.

 ####  remove_types
 ```